Skip to main content

 NameDescription

-IAM_FILE_PATHThe file path of the installed authentication client
+IAM_FILE_PATHPath to the installed authentication client file

 Call Kubernetes API